Trionium/PIC-Libraries/LCD/README.md

 To move curser home use this function.
 To execute this function you need about 2ms.

 ### LCDDisplayToggle(time, n)
-When you need display toggle use this function. `time` is between 0 and 256. `n` is toggle number.
+When you need display toggle to use this function. `time` is between 0 and 256. `n` is toggle number.
 Each time multiplied by 100ms.
-See example below.
+See the example below.

 ``` c
 void main(void) {